JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 How to Harvest Broccoli

-Even though broccoli generally prefers cooler—not cold—weather, the heads are actually better if picked after the first frost of the season (if you're growing broccoli in the fall or winter).
+Another great reason to grow broccoli in the fall/winter is because the heads are actually better if picked after the first frost of the season.

+To harvest broccoli, use a clean pair of pruners or a sharp knife to cut the base of the floret.
+Leave the rest of the plant to keep growing.
 Broccoli plants produce only one main stem with a center head, but some varieties will produce side shoots, which are much smaller heads of broccoli that form along the sides of the plant.
-Cut the base of the floret and leave the main plant to keep growing.
-It might continue to produce side shoots for several weeks, if weather conditions remain optimal.
+Once you cut the main head, your plant might continue to produce side shoots for several weeks, if weather conditions remain optimal.

 Thanks for bringing back the kitchen garden with me, whether you're growing broccoli sprouts or whole heads!